 What role do NGOs play in treaty implementation?

-Non-governmental organizations (NGOs) play a crucial role in encouraging full implementation of the treaty.
+NGOs play a crucial role in encouraging full implementation of the treaty.
 The ICBL serves as the watchdog of the treaty by monitoring states’ progress, highlighting general and state-specific challenges, and stigmatizing and publicizing any breach of the treaty.
-This happens during Intersessional Standing Committee meetings or annual Meetings of the States Parties.
+This happens during Intersessional Meetings or annual Meetings of the States Parties.
 We also do this through our campaign activities worldwide and direct outreach to governments at the national and international level.

 The Landmine Monitor is an innovative initiative by the ICBL to monitor implementation of and compliance with the treaty, and more generally to assess the efforts of the international community to resolve the landmines and explosive remnants of war problem.
 The Landmine Monitor report has become the de facto monitoring mechanism for the treaty and an essential tool in holding governments accountable to their legal obligations and political commitments.